Choosing a Data Networking Service When deciding on a data networking service there are many…

 The ability to assign each authorized device a path on the network, a feature known as segmentation.
 This allows enterprises to set policies that alert IT staff when unauthorized attempts to access data occur.
 Digital security companies and SD-WAN vendors work closely together to continue to solidify data security.

 • Network Flexibility

 The real power of SD-WAN technology lies in its ability to support multiple connection types in a way that is seamless to the user, but based on policies set in the control software.
-Connections such as MPLS, dedicated Internet, broadband, wireless LTE can all be utilized to transport data based on the most efficient network path for the application.
-SD-WAN solutions can also support traditional infrastructure features such as firewall, web gateways and VPN sessions.
+Connections such as MPLS, dedicated Internet, broadband, and wireless LTE can all be utilized to transport data based on the most efficient network path for the application.
+SD-WAN solutions can also support traditional infrastructure features such as firewalls, web gateways, and VPN sessions.

 • Business Continuity